Which city is cheaper, Anchorage or Asheville?

 Asheville is a somewhat walkable place.
 If you stay downtown and don't plan to explore the outlying areas, then it's possible to walk around town.
 Otherwise, you'll need a car.

-Anchorage is somewhat walkable.
+Anchorage is a somewhat walkable mountain town.
 The downtown area is compact so you can wander to the nearby shops and restaurants on foot.

 Visitors can find plenty of fun things to do in both Asheville and Anchorage.
 You can spend similar amounts of time exploring each one.